What is FMLA Leave: Everything You Need to Know

 If there are procedures in place for taking paid leave, such as giving a week's notice before using vacation time, you must follow those rules as normal.
 If you urgently need to go on FMLA leave and cannot give a week's notice, the first week of your leave may be unpaid to allow for the required notice period.

-If you need help with Family Medical Leave, you can post your legal need on UpCounsel's marketplace.
+If you need help with Family Medical Leave, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.